 South Tyrol is a land attentive to the environment and health, I hope we can start a fundraising on 5G such as that on pesticides.
 Crowdfunding for glyphosate has started

-At the invitation of the Greens, you will participate in the hearing on 5G in the city council together with Luca Verdi from the Provincial Environment Agency and Elena Marchetto of Fastweb.
-Will you take advantage of this to extend the appeal to South Tyrol to find useful funds for studies on the fifth generation?
+At the invitation of the Greens, you will participate in the hearing on 5G in the city council together with Luca Verdi of the provincial agency for the environment and Elena Marchetto of Fastweb.
+Will you take advantage of this to extend the appeal to South Tyrol to find useful funds for studies on the Fifth Generation?